 - Apprenticeship bridges the gap between school and the world of work.
 Check out the Apprenticeship toggle on our Education Options after High School page

 - Try out productivity tools that can help you do things more quickly, easily, or independently.
 Check out Free and Low-Cost Assistive Technology Resources from Bates College.

 Evaluate the options and prepare yourself

 - Understand your disability:

-- Think if and what you’ll tell people about your disability.
+- Consider if and what you’ll tell people about your disability.
 Disclosure guide

 - Get ready to manage your own health care.
 The Ready, Set, Go!
 Healthcare Checklist is a good place to start.